 oclHashcat64 -m 2500 -w 3 --gpu-temp-retain=60 --status -o cracked.txt upc.hccap alist.txt

 -o = Output file path for result file

 Note: –gpu-temp-retain is AMD only.

-Now fast GPU’s are available for decent prices and become the standard in consumer laptops and desktops, the average home user has the power to crack passwords which are considered strong and safe by many end users.
-A password containing 8 numbers can be cracked with great ease within a very reasonable time frame (couple hours with 20kh/sec).
-When you’re the proud owner of a TP Link router than change the default password as soon as possible.
-Consider a password of at least 10 characters containing lower- and uppercase letters, digits and special signs.
+Now that fast GPU’s are available for decent prices and become the standard in consumer laptops and desktops, the average home user has the power to crack passwords which were considered strong and safe by many end users.
+A password containing 8 numbers can be cracked with great ease in a very reasonable time frame, just a couple hours with a speed of 20kh/sec.
+When you’re the proud owner of a TP Link router and didn’t change the default password, it is recommended to change the password as soon as possible.
+Consider using a password of at least 10 characters containing lower- and uppercase letters, digits and special signs.